RyouVC/alumulemu/README.md

 - Tinfoil Theme repository support
   - Blacklist/whitelist for specific themes
   - Optional MOTD support (Currently disabled explicitly in alumulemu)
-- RBAC support for the web interface and API.

 ## "Alumulemu"?
 What??